 Purchasing a mailing list is the shortest way to go, but it puts your deliverability under serious risk.
 Why?
 Well, since the subscribers in that list never confirmed they wanted to hear from you, they will most likely mark your email as spam.
 In fact, spam complaint rate is one of the factors mailbox providers consider when making their inbox placement decisions.

 Moreover, a purchased mailing list might also contain hidden spam traps, invalid or inactive addresses, which will bounce, affecting your sender reputation.

 Use double opt-in

 A double opt-in process requires users to confirm their subscription after they sign up to your list.
-Send a potential subscriber an email with a link, by clicking on which they will acknowledge their awareness of being added to your mailing list.This way you’ll have the best of both worlds: you will feel certain you’ve got the explicit permission to send emails to contacts plus be 100% sure that there are no addresses with typos or syntax errors on your mailing list.
+Send a potential subscriber an email with a link, by clicking on the link they will acknowledge their awareness of being added to your mailing list.This way you’ll have the best of both worlds: you are certain you have explicit permission to send emails to contacts plus be 100% sure that there are no addresses with typos or syntax errors on your mailing list.